eead-csic-compbio/AlloSHP/README.md

 ### 2.2) Filtering valid positions in the VCF file

-Script `vcf2alignment` parses an input VCF file, with might be GZIP/BZIP2 compressed, and produces a list of valid sites considering min read depth (-d) and max missing data (-m).
+Script `vcf2alignment` parses an input VCF file, which might be GZIP/BZIP2 compressed, and produces a list of valid sites considering min read depth (-d) and max missing data (-m).
 Note this requires a config file that matches sample names in the VCF file to their human-readable names (see example [sample_data/config.tsv](https://github.com/eead-csic-compbio/vcf2alignment/blob/master/sample_data/config.tsv)).